laro/Cilia/3 Advanced/1 Templates.md

 ```

-## Argument Dependent Lookup (ADL, Koenig Lookup)
+## Same Rules for ADL & PTS as in C++

-Same behavior as in C++.
-ADL lets generic code find overloads in the namespace of the argument types, so helps to customize `operator<<`, unqualified `begin`/`end`, `swap`, etc. The lookup rules are complex, but matching C++ semantics is important for interop with existing C++ APIs and libraries.
+The rules and bahvior for ADL (**Argument Dependent Lookup**, Koenig Lookup) and PTS (**Partial Template Specialization**) are the same as in C++.
+While the lookup rules are complex, matching C++ semantics is important for interop with existing C++ APIs and libraries.
 I try to avoid having different rules for Cilia and C++ classes.

-With modules and extension functions (instead of free functions like `begin`/`end`), hopefully there will be fewer problems with ADL anyway.
+- Argument Dependent Lookup lets generic code find overloads in the namespace of the argument types, so helps to customize `operator<<`, unqualified `begin`/`end`, `swap`, etc.

-## Partial Template Specialization (PTS)
+- Partial Template Specialization is a practical way to customize behavior for families of types (for example traits and container-like wrappers) without rewriting full implementations.

-Same behavior as in C++.
-Partial specialization is a practical way to customize behavior for families of types (for example traits and container-like wrappers) without rewriting full implementations.
-Keeping the C++ model avoids surprises and preserves compatibility with common C++ template patterns.
-I try to avoid having different rules for Cilia and C++ classes.
+With modules and extension functions (instead of free functions like `begin`/`end`), hopefully there will be fewer problems with ADL & PTS anyway.